Nao Medical

 How drivers usually keep the visit simple

 The cheapest DOT visit is the one you do not have to repeat.
-Most avoidable friction comes from missing documents, missing CPAP or glucose logs, or unclear employer paperwork.
+Most avoidable friction comes from missing documents, missing CPAP or glucose logs, unclear employer paperwork, or forgetting vision and hearing aids used for driving.

 Bring this with you